Continuous Casting Machine for Steel

 Delivery Detail:a set complete equipment needed producting three months

-Q: Can metal casting machinery be used for the production of automotive components?
+- Q: Can metal casting machinery be used for investment casting of shape memory alloys?

-Q: How does metal casting machinery handle the release and extraction of the final product from the mold?
+- Q: How does metal casting machinery handle the removal of excess material and finishing of the final product?

-Q: What are the common finishing processes used after casting with metal casting machinery?
+- Q: What are the noise and vibration levels of metal casting machinery?

-Q: Can metal casting machinery be used for sand casting?
+- Q: Can metal casting machinery be used for investment casting of superalloys?

-Q: How does metal casting machinery handle shrinkage during the casting process?
+- Q: How does metal casting machinery handle the removal of gating systems from the castings?

 Our professions include metallurgical technology, equipment and automation.
 We can provide the best solutions to the production process, design & manufacture of equipment and electrical automation regarding various industries in domestic and foreign districts with exquisite technology and fine quality service.
 We can provide all-around services to customers from development & design to the provision, installation and running of products.Strong technical strength, advanced equipment manufacturing technology, fine quality professional talents, and perfect service systems all bring about reliability, relaxation, convenience and delight to the cooperation with customers from beginning to end.